openstack-archive/fuel-docs/pages/reference-architecture/0080-swift-notes.rst

   In this case the Proxy service and Storage (account/container/object) services reside on separate nodes, with two proxy nodes and a minimum of three storage nodes.

-Now let's look at performing an actual OpenStack deployment using Fuel.